contrast-zone/t-rewriter.js/README.md

 ## 1. about systemath

 Systemath is a tool for transforming any [s-expr](https://en.wikipedia.org/wiki/S-expression) input to any s-expr output using its own [metalanguage](https://en.wikipedia.org/wiki/Metalanguage).
 As s-expr is a format capable of holding any data, Systemath belongs to a category of data processing tools.
-Systemath may be used for a wide range of computing tasks, but its main intentions are to support [automated theorem proving](https://en.wikipedia.org/wiki/Automated_theorem_proving), [program synthesis](https://en.wikipedia.org/wiki/Program_synthesis), and [metacompiling](https://en.wikipedia.org/wiki/Compiler-compiler).
+Systemath may be used for a wide range of computing tasks, but its main intentions are to support [metacompiling](https://en.wikipedia.org/wiki/Compiler-compiler), [program synthesis](https://en.wikipedia.org/wiki/Program_synthesis), and [automated theorem proving](https://en.wikipedia.org/wiki/Automated_theorem_proving).

 ## 2. why systemath?